-Sign an agency agreement and Exclusive Buyer Agency Agreement to clarify the services offered, how they will work together, and how the agent will be compensated.
-Realtors ® have a responsibility to protect your financial information and connect you with service providers for inspectors, lenders, home warranty companies.
+- Sign an agency agreement and Exclusive Buyer Agency Agreement to clarify the services offered, how they will work together, and how the agent will be compensated.
+Realtors ® are responsible for protecting your financial information and connecting you with service providers for inspectors, lenders, and home warranty companies.

 - Look for an Accredited Buyer Representative (ABR).